Disney $50M YouTube TV / DirecTV Stream Settlement (2026)

 Can I File a Claim Right Now?

-No. No claim form exists yet and no official settlement website is live yet.
-Epiq Class Action & Claims Solutions, Inc. (the court-appointed Settlement Administrator) launches the official site and online claim form on the Notice Date, July 7, 2026.
+No. The official Epiq settlement website and claim form do not appear to be publicly available yet.
+Epiq Class Action & Claims Solutions, Inc., the court-appointed Settlement Administrator, is expected to operate the settlement website and online claim form.
+Because the court-approved Notice Date is July 7, 2026, the claim form is expected to become available around that date.
 The claim and opt-out deadline is September 8, 2026 (postmark).
-OCA will post the official Epiq URL on this page the day it goes live — until then, there is nothing legitimate to file.
+OCA will post the official Epiq URL on this page the moment it appears.

 Do I Qualify?